robinrodricks/FluentListView/README.md

 *   [6\.
 How can I stop the user from resizing a column?](#recipe-fixed-column)
 *   [7\.
 How can I make a column get bigger when the FluentListView is made bigger?](#recipe-column-filling)

-Displays a “list is empty” message[¶](#displays-a-list-is-empty-message "Permalink to this headline")
+Displays a “list is empty” message
 -----------------------------------------------------------------------------------------------------

 An empty ListView can be confusing to the user: did something go wrong?
 Do I need to wait longer and then something will appear?